 Medieval Tournament by Mike Springer

 Why I love it: Kids absolutely love anything that sounds bold, victorious, or bombastic.
-Generally, that means anything with fire, castle, medieval, or pirate theme are winners.
+Generally, that means anything with fire, castle, medieval, or pirate themes are winners.
 LOL

-This piece uses a simple harmonic 5th accompaniment which also makes it an “eas(ier) but still cool and exciting-sounding” piece.
+This piece uses a simple harmonic 5th accompaniment, making it an “eas(ier) but still cool and exciting-sounding” piece.

 The Knight’s Tale by Catherine Rollin